Tinkoff/camunda-delegator-lib/README.md

 # camunda-delegator-lib

-This project provides declarative camunda delegates for Spring based application

 ## Features
 * Declarative style for delegate code
 * Generated delegates documentation and templates for camunda modeler(this feature is not production ready)